opentechinstitute/commotion-docs/test.commotion/docs/cck/building-mounting/gather-tools-and-wireless-equipment/index.md

 </section>

 <section id="section-wireless-equipment">
-<h2>Wireless Equipment</h2>
+<h3>Wireless Equipment</h3>

 <p>The section below details different types of wireless equipment and the mounting hardware you can use to attach it to the roof of a building.
-The diagram below shows how all the various elements go together, but for determining what equipment and mounts are best for a specific home or building, please see <a class="module">Determine Installation Needs</a>, <a class="module">Learn about Rooftop Mounts</a>, and <a class="module">Learn Rooftop Basics</a>.</p>
+The diagram below shows how all the various elements go together, but for determining what equipment and mounts are best for a specific home or building, please see <a href="#">Determine Installation Needs</a>, <a href="/docs/cck/building-mounting/learn-about-rooftop-mounts">Learn about Rooftop Mounts</a>, and <a href="/docs/cck/building-mounting/learn-rooftop-basics">Learn Rooftop Basics</a>.</p>

 <p><img alt="" class="media-image attr__typeof__foaf:Image img__fid__376 img__view_mode__media_original attr__format__media_original" height="454" src="/files/wireless_node.png" typeof="foaf:Image" width="510" /></p>